SPEC Purpose and Process

 Projects in the ecosystem have an existing, diverse set of proposal processes and development constraints.
 SPECs complement these: they are a mechanism to encourage shared practices and improve uniformity of experience across projects.
 SPECs may, for example, capture established practices so that new projects can learn from them; or they may propose a new practice that the authors believe will benefit the ecosystem as a whole.

 Projects decide for themselves whether to adopt any given SPEC—often, this would be through team consensus.
-A SPEC may not be a good fit for every single project, and thus there is no expectation that all SPECs must be adopted by all projects.
-That said, SPECs serve their purpose through being adopted by several projects—and their authority stems from the extent to which they are.
+They may look towards endorsements by Core Projects as a signal to help them decide.
+A SPEC may not be a good fit for a project, and thus there is no expectation that all SPECs must be adopted by all projects (in fact, even Core Projects that endorse a SPEC—i.e., signaling that they think it is a good idea—may choose not to adopt it themselves).
+Still, SPECs best serve their purpose of communicating cross-project concepts when adopted by numerous projects—and their authority stems from the extent to which they are.

 Participants in the SPEC process must adhere to our Code of Conduct.